mpetrovich/stylemark/README.md

 Syntax
 ------
 Documenting style guide components is as easy as writing Markdown.
-Components can be documented in dedicated Markdown files:
+Components can be documented in dedicated Markdown files or as comment blocks within any source code.

+#### As a dedicated Markdown file
 ~~~markdown
 ---
 name: Button